wassname/InnerPiSSA_private/docs/research_journal_mjc.md

 - [x] oh no saddle points  are the reason I need fewllayers - added monotonic loss, it works but takes bit longer to train
 - [ ] why is my 0 diff from baseline!
 - [ ] run layer ablation
+  - [x] support
-- [ ] make explicity constrain ablation flags
+- [x] make explicity constrain ablation flags
-- [ ] have a model address FIXME and TODO
+- [x] have a model address FIXME and TODO
-- [ ] clean up that info
+- [x] clean up that info logging